xiaoxiae/slama.dev/_posts/2023-04-21-introduction-to-machine-learning.md

 {% endmath %}

 - only converges when the data is "linearly separable" (i.e. \(\exists \beta\) for loss \(0\))
-- high-level overview: project points together (positive/negative), then "pull the line to the data"

 ![Linear classifier.](/assets/introduction-to-machine-learning/linear-classifier.svg)